sbmlteam/moccasin/src/parser/README.md

 The MOCCASIN parser understands the following MATLAB array types:

-* `'matrix'`: a bare matrix such as `[1, 2]` or a matrix access such as `a(1,2)`.
-MOCCASIN tries to do some simple type inferencing, but in general, it cannot tell if something is a matrix access or a function call because syntactically they are almost identical in MATLAB.
-In cases it can't tell, it labels them `'matrix or function'`.
+* `'array'`: a bare array such as `[1, 2]` or an array access such as `a(1,2)`.
+MOCCASIN tries to do some simple type inferencing, but in general, it cannot tell if something is an array access or a function call because syntactically they are almost identical in MATLAB.
+In cases it can't tell, it labels them `'array or function'`.
 * `'struct'`: a struct array reference, of the form `something.field`.
 * `'cell array'`: something typically of the form `something{args}`.

 ### Function calls

-Function calls are labeled `'matrix or function'`; this is something of the form `foo(args)` when it is not clear that `foo` is a matrix.
+Function calls are labeled `'array or function'`; this is something of the form `foo(args)` when it is not clear that `foo` is an array.

 ### Function definitions